yehiaibrahim1308/Publishing-House-Data-Insights-Analysis/README.md

 # Publishing-House-Data-Insights-Analysis
-a database management system that contains data related to a fictional publishing company, such as Title, authors, publishers, and sales.
-The database is designed to store and manage information about the books published by the company, the authors who write them, the publishers who distribute them, and the sales made to customers.
+This project presents a comprehensive Database Management System (DBMS) for a fictional publishing company.
+The database manages crucial information such as book titles, authors, publishers, and sales performance.
+It is specifically designed to store and organize data related to the company’s published books, authorship, distribution through various publishers, and sales transactions with customers.

-# dataset consist of these tables:
+# Key Dataset Components

+The dataset is structured across multiple tables that represent various aspects of the publishing business:

-1-Authors Table: This table contains information about the authors of books.
+1. Authors Table: Contains information about the authors of books.
-2-Titles: The titles table contains information about each book title.
-3-Publishers: The publishers table contains information about each publisher.
-4-Publisher_info: contains extra information about the publisher 5-Title Authors: The title author table is a junction table that maps the relationship between books and authors
-6-Sales: The sales table contains information about each book sale.
-7-Stores: The stores table contains information about each store
-8-Discounts: discounts a customer can have on his purchase
-9-Employee: people who are employed by the business
+2. Titles Table: Stores data for each book title published.
+3. Publishers Table: Holds information about all publishing companies involved in the distribution of the books.
+4. Publisher_Info Table: Provides additional details on each publisher.
+5. Title Authors Table: Acts as a junction table that links books to their respective authors.
+6. Sales Table: Records sales transactions for each book.
+7. Stores Table: Contains data for all stores selling the published books.
+8. Discounts Table: Specifies discounts applicable to customer purchases.
+9. Employee Table: Captures details about the employees of the publishing company.
-10-Jobs: What type and level of work does each employee do?
+10. Jobs Table: Describes the job types and levels of work for each employee.
-11-Roysched : contains information about the royalty payments made to the authors
+11. Roysched Table: Tracks royalty payments made to authors.

+#Initial Data Model Overview
-# The data model before transformation:
+Here’s the data model before the transformation process:

 ![image](https://github.com/user-attachments/assets/eb30c6e1-b241-4698-a895-a3246371a54a)

+# Data Transformation Process

-# The process of transforming the dataset into a star schema consists of five key stages, each subdivided into smaller steps, as outlined below
+The dataset transformation follows a structured process to convert the original data model into a Star Schema.
+The transformation consists of five major stages, with each stage containing specific steps:

 1.  creating the author dimension
 2.  creating the title dimension